Introduction

 An internal knowledge base can include how-to guides, video tutorials, FAQs, handbooks – literally any type of content that helps your employees find solutions to work-related problems without asking for help.

-Various software like Scribe’s auto-generated step-by-step guides can be a perfect addition to your company’s knowledge base.
-Scribe can generate role-specific tutorials, guidelines from the IT department and daily workflows instantly with no need to draft them up.
+Various knowledge sharing tools like Scribe’s auto-generated step-by-step guides can be a perfect addition to your company’s knowledge base.
+A documentation app like Scribe can generate role-specific tutorials, guidelines from the IT department and daily workflows instantly with no need to draft them up.

 4. Explain growth opportunities